Tips for Outdoor Christmas Lighting

 Safe Practices for Installing Outdoor Christmas Lights

-• If the plug strips are not rated for being used outside then this will be a problem especially if they are getting wet.
+- If the plug strips are not rated for being used outside then this will be a problem especially if they are getting wet.
+The outdoor designation is known as NEMA 3R and water proof or water resistant depending on the exact application and exposure to the weather elements.

-• Drying them out may help but this will most likely happen again.
+- Drying out the Christmas lights and plug strips may help but this will most likely happen again.

-• Keep in mid that a lot of these strands of lights have built in fuse protection that is designed to prevent overloading the wires which can lead to a hazardous condition including causing a fire.
+- Keep in mind that a lot of theseĀ strands of Christmas lights have built in fuse protection that is designed to prevent overloading the wires which can lead to a hazardous condition including causing a fire.

 Tips for Installing Outdoor Christmas Holiday Lights

-1. Make sure to use electrical extensions and multiple outlets that are rated for outdoor use.
+- Make sure to use electrical extension cords and multiple outlets that are rated for outdoor use.

-2. Install these items in covered areas where they will not be exposed to direct weather.
+- Install the power source components in covered areas where they will not be exposed to direct weather.

 Be Careful and Be Safe - Never Work on Energized Circuits!